 Matt Smith of Jackson ImmunoResearch told us: “Our mission to provide the largest selection of secondary antibodies with the highest quality has been unchanged since we were founded over 34 years ago, and this focus is reflected in CiteAb’s latest report.
 We continue to adapt and refine our offering, as the research community develops new techniques and applications for secondaries.”

 Dr Chalmers said: “These numbers show how the secondary antibody market is quite different with different suppliers in the top two places.
 Jackson ImmnoResearch also show how its possible to succeed by focusing on one aspect of the market.”

 In third place we currently see Santa Cruz Biotechnology, although the company’s high profile problems being reflected through negative media coverage may offer opportunity to other suppliers looking to gain ground.

 Dr Chalmers said: “Looking at this new data, one of the most impressive growth stories is from Li-Cor which makes fluorescent secondary antibodies to go with their Western blotting apparatus.
 The company have gone from 12th (0.5 per cent of citations) in 2010 to 7th (3.7 per cent of citations) in 2015.
 It will be interesting to see if they can maintain this growth through 2016.”

 This latest data looks at activity over the last six years for over 120 suppliers.
 As with all CiteAb data reports, this report is not based on user surveys or web usage statistics like some available in the sector – it based solely on the analysis of hundreds of thousands of antibody citations and provide a quantitative view of the research antibody market and how it’s changing over time.

-To obtain the data-trends for the top five research antibody suppliers overall or to have a chat with us about a custom dataset please email Matt
+To obtain the data-trends for the top five research antibody suppliers overall or to have a chat with us about a custom dataset please email the product managers

 ~ the CiteAb team